bishalgautam/Device-Driver-Xinu-/README.md

 * [] Implemented a Java Server to communicate with the BBB.
 * [] Using JSP any user from remote location may establish connection with the connected devices using a browser.

+## Running the Project
+   We need a BBB and a router.